-University 100 is the required First Year Experience course for all Concord freshmen or students transferring from other colleges with fewer than 30 semester hours.
-Univ 100 helps new students make a smooth transition to college through familiarization with University policies, procedures, and issues of college life.
-Univ 100 is tailored to enhance students’ academic success through development of critical thinking, time management, and study skills.
+UNIV 100 is the required First Year Experience course for all Concord freshmen or students transferring from other colleges with fewer than 30 semester hours.
+UNIV 100 helps new students make a smooth transition to college through familiarization with CU policies, procedures, and issues of college life.
+UNIV 100 is tailored to enhance students’ academic success through development of critical thinking, time management, and study skills.
 In addition to the academic component, this course also addresses campus resources and helps build positive relationships with fellow students, faculty, and staff.

-Here are some of the frequently asked questions by our students regarding University 100 class:
+Here are some of the frequently asked questions by our students regarding UNIV 100:

 Yes.
 You will receive a letter grade for the class.
 Attendance and class participation are a big part of your grade and you must successfully complete the course prior to graduation.